MCDReforged/MCDReforged/readme.md

 - Hot-reloadable plugin system.
 You don't need to shut down the server to update the plugins
 - Multi platform / server compatibility.
 Supports vanilla, paper and bungeecord on Linux / Windows

+## How it works?

+MCDR uses `Popen` to start the server, so it control the standard input / out stream of the server.
+That's it

 ## Environment

 Python version should be python3 and at least it works on Python 3.6 and Python 3.8